Interfaces in Go

 }

-This small change makes the function more generic so that it may be reused in the future and also allows for easier testing by simplifying the creation of mocks as demonstrated bellow.
+This small change makes the function more generic so that it may be reused in the future and allows for easier testing by simplifying the creation of mocks as demonstrated bellow.

 // Uppercase reads from a stream and returns all data in uppercase.